Loafers Too Big? You’ve Got Three Options

 Just Remember: Heel Slip Often Goes Away With Time

-The great thing about high quality leather footwear is that it molds to your foot’s shape with wear, especially when you’re talking about loafers, which tend to be made with less structure and thinner leather than boots.
+The great thing about leather footwear is that it molds to your foot’s shape with wear, especially when you’re talking about loafers, which tend to be made with less structure and thinner leather than boots.
 That means more the upper is more malleable.

 A lot of loafers I’ve worn started with heel slip that slowly went away as they broke in.
 So even if you can get your hands on one of these two solutions, you might want to try simply wearing the loafers for a couple of weeks to see if the issue remedies itself.